son-link/TinySQLite/README.md

 **Params:**

 * $table (string, required): is the affected table.
-* $conditions (array, required): Assocative array with the conditions to delete a row.
+* $conditions (array, required): Associative array with the conditions to delete a row.
 * $limit (int): A limit if affected a more than one row.

 **Returns:** Boolean indicate if the delete is executed correctly